google/zetasql/docs/query-syntax.md

 +   For every grouping item there must be a public group join, otherwise, an error is returned.
-+   To obtain accurate results in a differentially private query with public groups, `NULL` privacy units should not be present in the query.
++   To obtain accurate results in a differentially private query with public groups, `NULL` privacy units shouldn't be present in the query.

 ### Differential privacy examples